Australian Society of Section Car Operators

 The Australian Society of Section Car Operators (ASSCO), is an accredited railway operator that seeks access to railways for its members.
 It was originally registered as a non-profit organisation, under the Associations Incorporation Act in South Australia.

 Group history

-ASSCO was founded in November 1999, after a series of informal meetings, by a group of motor section car owners who were running in South Australia.
+ASSCO was founded in November 1999, following a series of informal meetings, by a group of motor section car owners who were operating in South Australia.

 At the time, many cars were being run using the insurance and systems of a number of heritage railways, including Steamtown, and often under the "work for ride" banner.
 Changes to the regulatory regime in South Australia allowed for the accreditation of a body as a railway owner and operator, subject to meeting the requirements of Australian Standard AS4292 Railway safety management.